 Peachy Ice Cream Sundaes

-The hot peach topping listed above is also delicious served over vanilla ice cream.
+The hot peach topping listed above is also deliciously served over vanilla ice cream.
 To make the sundae more decadent, top the sundaes with crushed gingersnap cookies and whipped cream.

 Peach Shortcake

 Did you enjoy this article?
-Be sure to check out my other post Save Money on Fruits and Vegetables to save even more money.
-Also be sure to check out my YouTube channel for more great content.
+Then, check out my other post, Save Money on Fruits and Vegetables, to save even more money.